 Appellant argues that AFCCA could correct the First Indorsement to the EOJ because it is attached to the EOJ after the military judge signs it.
-(Supp. to Pet. at 19); DAFI 51-201, para.
-20.41 ("After the EOJ is signed by the military judge and returned to the servicing legal office, the SJA signs and attaches to the EOJ a First Indorsement."))
+(Supp. to Pet. at 15); DAFI 51-201, para.
+20.41 ("After the EOJ is signed by the military judge and returned to the servicing legal office, the SJA signs and attaches to the EOJ a First Indorsement.")
 But a correction to the EOJ's First Indorsement would be a pyrrhic victory.
 Even if AFCCA had authority to remove the firearms prohibition annotation from the First Indorsement to EOJ, it could not remove the firearms annotation from the STR that was incorporated into the EOJ, because that annotation on the STR occurred before the EOJ was entered into the record.
-Thus, Appellant would remain in the same situation he is in now - having a firearms prohibition annotated on the
+Thus, Appellant would remain in the same situation he is in now - having a firearms prohibition annotated on the EOJ.

-EOJ.
 Since AFCCA's intervention under Article 66(d)(2) would not provide meaningful relief, this Court should deny Appellant's request for review.

 Appellant failed to meet the three prerequisites for Article 66(d)(2) review.
 So AFCCA was correct in not reviewing Appellant's Section 922 firearm prohibition claim as a post-trial processing error.
 The CCA did not have authority to review and correct the STR and EOJ under Article 66(d)(2) because they are entered into the record before or simultaneously with the judgment of the court-martial.
-Article 66(d)(2) did not grant AFCCA authority to correct the STR or EOJ in this case because Appellant did not raise or demonstrate error, and the Section 922 annotations were not errors that occurred "after the judgment was entered into the record."
+Article 66(d)(2) did not grant AFCCA authority to correct the STR or EOJ in this case, because Appellant did not properly raise or demonstrate error, and the Section 922 annotations were not errors that occurred "after the judgment was entered into the record."
 Thus, any correction made by AFCCA to the STR and EOJ would be an ultra vires act.
-Appellant's argument with regard to Article 66(d)(2) in Issue II is without merit, and this Court should decline to review it.
-With regard to this Court's authority to review the EOJ under Article 67(c)(1)(B), the United States acknowledges that this Court has granted review of a similar issue in United States v.
+Appellant's argument regarding Article 66(d)(2) in Issue I is without merit, and this Court should decline to review it.
+Regarding the other issues raised in the petition, the United States acknowledges that this Court has granted review of similar issues in United States v.
 Johnson, Dkt.
 No. 24-0004/SF.
-Thus, granting review of this issue only would be appropriate in this case.
+Thus, granting review of Issues II-IV only would be appropriate in this case.